Make Entity store available as a Data Lake

 When the automated refresh is enabled, in some cases the system may disable refresh of Aggregate measurements.
 You must revisit aggregate measurements and validate that appropriate refresh intervals have been applied by the system.

-Entity store data in Azure Data Lake (full push)
+Entity store data in Azure Data Lake (full push and trickle feed)

 This feature is currently in public preview.
 Do not enable this feature in production environments.

 When this feature is turned on, Entity store data isn't populated in the relational Entity store database in the Microsoft subscription.
 Instead, it's populated in an Azure Data Lake Storage Gen2 account in your own subscription.
 You can use the full capabilities of PowerBI.com and other Azure tools to work with Entity store.

 Before you start, you must complete these tasks in the Azure portal.